 Address: Ensenada de Bolonia s/n, Tarifa, 11380 (Cadiz).

 Directions: Take the N-340 main road and at km 70.2 turn off onto the CA-8202 Local road and continue until you reach the village of Ensenada Bolonia.
-Continue straight on rather than turning left to the beach and in 500m you will see the visitor centre and its Car Park on the left hand side.
+Continue straight on rather than turning left to the beach and in 500m you will see the visitor centre and its free Car Park on the left hand side.